Your Cart

 • While this approach hasn’t been proven to work in many studies, it does seem to offer some general benefits.
 Potential perks of practicing food combining can include: eating more fiber, vitamins, minerals and antioxidants; eating more vegetarian meals; limiting indigestion; focusing more on whole foods over processed foods; being more mindful about portion sizes.

-Jill has been with the Dr. Axe and Ancient Nutrition team for five years.
+Jill was with the Ancient Nutrition team for nine years.
 She completed her undergraduate degree in Psychology from Fairfield University, followed by a certification as a Holistic Health Coach from the Institute for Integrative Nutrition.
 Jill takes a “non-diet” approach to health and really enjoys teaching others about mindful eating, intuitive eating and the benefits of eating real foods.

 icon-subscribe-save